Spanish flu: Other exonyms

-World Health Organization 'best practices' first published in 2015 now aim to prevent social stigma by no longer associating culturally significant names with new diseases, listing "Spanish flu" under "examples to be avoided".
+World Health Organization 'best practices' first published in 2015 now aim to prevent social stigma by not associating culturally significant names with new diseases, listing "Spanish flu" under "examples to be avoided".
 Many authors now eschew calling this the Spanish flu, instead using variations of '1918–19/20 flu/influenza pandemic'.

 Local names

 Some language endonyms did not name specific regions or groups of people.
 Examples specific to this pandemic include: 'Malibuzwe' (let enquiries be made concerning it), 'Ugonjo huo kichwa na kukohoa na kiuno' (the disease of head and coughing and spine), 'chipindupindu' (disease from seeking to make a profit in wartime), 'kaapitohanga' (disease which passes through like a bullet), and nakhushi-yi bad (disease of the wind).

 Other names

 This outbreak was also commonly known as the 'great influenza epidemic', after the 'great war', a common name for World War I before World War II.
 French military doctors originally called it 'disease 11' (maladie onze).
 German doctors downplayed the severity by calling it 'pseudo influenza' (pseudo, false), while in Africa, doctors tried to get patients to take it more seriously by calling it 'influenza vera' (vera, true).

 A children's song from the 1889–90 flu pandemic was shortened and adapted into a skipping-rope rhyme popular in 1918.
-It is a metaphor for the transmissibility of 'Influenza', where that name was clipped to the apheresis 'Enza':
+It is a metaphor for the transmissibility of 'Influenza', where that name was clipped to 'Enza':